gpiozero/gpiozero/docs/recipes.rst

 .. literalinclude:: examples/robot_1.py

-Make a robot with a distance sensor that runs away when things get within 20cm of it:
+Make a :class:`Robot` with a :class:`DistanceSensor` that runs away when things get within 20cm of it:

 .. literalinclude:: examples/robot_2.py